0ki/fengoffice_old/fengoffice_/readme.txt

 	Notes
 	-----

+    - Set at config/config.php the constant TABLE_PREFIX to 'fo_' before running the upgrade.
    	- After upgrading make sure to run public/upgrade/complete_migration.php to set up object permissions.
     - Custom reports are not yet migrated due to potential incompatibilites between versions.